rpp33-boc-pacific/improvibe/pages/api/README.md

 # Improvibe API Guide

 #### Using This Guide
-This guide explains how to use the routes within this API directory get get, post and update data.
-The different data services for this API are:
+This guide explains how to use the routes within this API directory using HTTP GET, POST and PUT methods.
+The different data services for this API include:
   1. Login
   2. Signup
   3. User